Quickstart

 command creates a project directory with your model(s),

-generates the code template for the model(s) and initialize a git repository.
+generates the code template for the model(s), and initialize a git repository.

-To generate a project you should replace the path/to/model-name.json
+To generate a project, replace path/to/model-name.json

 and